sd-hi/weather-server/README.md

 ## Prerequisites
 Setting up this server requires the following:
 - Server or VPS running Linux (this documentation assumes Ubuntu 22.04)
-- A MySQL database with the following:
+- A PostgreSQL database with the following:
 	- Empty database named `weather`
 	- User granted privileges on database `weather`
 - Docker